Tsai-chia-hsiang/ROADPP2024-Track1/readme.md

     Put above 2 pretrained weights at ```./fast_reid/ckpt/```.

 ## First: Train the YOLOv10 detector
-We using 1080Ti x 4 to train YOLOv10 from [ultralytics](https://www.ultralytics.com/)
+We use 1080Ti x 4 to train YOLOv10 provided by [ultralytics](https://www.ultralytics.com/)

 The training settings can be found at the default arguments of [```parse_cmd_args()```](./train_detector.py#L70) of ```train_detector.py```